 However, we think one of the best options with a BBQ is a good summer cocktail.

-There’s loads online but Olive have a great article that lists some refreshing (and most importantly easy to make) Jug Cocktails such as the Port & Grapefruit Cooler shown above.
+There are loads online but Olive have a great article that lists some refreshing (and most importantly easy to make) Jug Cocktails such as the Port & Grapefruit Cooler shown above.

 Plan your BBQ

 If you are turning your Bank Holiday BBQ into a garden get-together, then a little forward planning will help things go off without a hitch.
-Or at the very least help you enjoy the party too.
+Or at the very least help, you enjoy the party too.